Beach erosion from Tropical Storm Eta unearthed remnants of an 1800s shipwreck in Florida - Local News 8

 “The St. Augustine Lighthouse Archaeological Maritime Program is committed to saving our maritime history and passing these stories on to our future generations.”

-The research team is continuing to document and take samples of the timbers and iron work but the wreckage will not be completely excavated.
-Due to the high cost of excavation, researchers are hoping to preserve the wreckage by getting permission from the state to mark off the area from visitors, according to The St. Augustine Record newspaper.
+The research team is continuing to document and take samples of the timbers and iron work.
+Due to the high cost of excavation, the wreckage will not be completely excavated, Meide said.
+To preserve the site, the county has roped off the area and posted signs to warn visitors to not disturb the area.
+The St. Augustine Lighthouse Archaeological Maritime Program is in the process of getting a permit from the state for a more permanent barrier, Meide said.

+“The shipwreck is a living museum,” he said.
+“It’s great to see there is so much interest in it.”

+While he encourages people to take pictures and ask an archeologist on site questions, he warns that it is illegal to disturb the site.

 Comments